m50d/m50d.github.com/_posts/2015-02-15-lethal-weapon.md

 *Gundam Seed* is trying to walk a third path, that of recurring rivals who improve in step with each other.
 It fits well with Kira and Athrun's dynamic - they're mirror images who grew up together before one simple choice pulled them apart, to the extent that they're now on opposite sides of the battlefield - there's a real "there but-for-fortune go I" feeling to some of their interactions.
 For Mu or Rau to suddenly power up would be implausible (and instead we'll see both start to take more of a back seat as the series progresses), but it makes sense for Kira and Athrun to pace each other, and Athrun's colleagues can just about be sweput up in that.

 But again this is one of those things that works better in a sports animé than in a story that's supposed to be life-and-death.
-The fundamental problem is the one highlighted by Yzak - the ZAFT forces went out with four suits against one, and failed to kill Kira.
+The fundamental problem is the one highlighted by Yzak - the ZAFT forces went out with four suits against one, and failed to kill Kira (and not because Kira killed all, or even any, of them).
+Even once, this is stretching plausibility

 Nikolai totally gay for Athrun - calling his name all the time.